liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 ## Datasets and Architectures on different settings
-Experimental results on 5 image datasets
+Experiments on 5 image datasets:
-Flickr25k, Nus-wide, Cifar-10, Mscoco, Mnist and 2 video
+Flickr25k, Nus-wide, Cifar-10, Mscoco, Mnist, and 2 video
-datasets Ucf-101 and Hmdb-51.
+datasets: Ucf-101 and Hmdb-51.
-We divided them into three groups according to different settings: (i) Train an AutoEncoder on Mnist; (ii) Image Hashing on Flickr25k, Nus-wide, Cifar-10, Mscoco using Pre-trained Vgg; (iii) Video Hashing on Ucf-101 and Hmdb-51 using Pre-trained 3D ResNet-34 and ResNet-101.
+According to different settings, we divided them into: i) Train an AutoEncoder on Mnist; ii) Image Hashing on Flickr25k, Nus-wide, Cifar-10, Mscoco using Pre-trained Vgg; iii) Video Hashing on Ucf-101 and Hmdb-51 using Pre-trained 3D models.

 ### Framework